awsdocs/aws-step-functions-developer-guide/doc_source/concepts-input-output-filtering.md

 + `ResultPath`
 + `Parameters`

-The following diagram shows how JSON information moves through a task state\. `InputPath` selects which parts of the JSON input to pass to the task of the `Task` state \(for example, an AWS Lambda function\)\. `ResultPath` then selects what combination of the state input and the task result to pass to the output\. `OutputPath` can filter the JSON output to further limit the information that is passed to the output\.
+The following diagram shows how JSON information moves through a task state\. `InputPath` selects which parts of the JSON input to pass to the task of the `Task` state \(for example, an AWS Lambda function\)\. `ResultPath` then selects what combination of the state input and the task result to pass to the output\. `OutputPath` can filter the JSON output to further limit the information that's passed to the output\.

 ![\[Input and output processing\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/input-output-processing.png)![\[Input and output processing\]](http://docs.aws.amazon.com/step-functions/latest/dg/)![\[Input and output processing\]](http://docs.aws.amazon.com/step-functions/latest/dg/)